Visiting

 Admission: Free, but donations welcome

-Meeting Room Tours
+Meeting Room Tour

 The Print Room: antique engravings, etchings and lithographs from the 16th-19th century displayed in a Georgian style

-The Panelled Room: paintings, objects and sculpture
+The Panelled Room: paintings, objects and sculpture.

 The Charter Room and The Library: rare books, prints, sculpture, the Royal Charter and sight test charts from all over the world